The Impact of Artificial Intelligence on Architecture: Digital Revolution in Design

 Artificial Intelligence Technologies in Construction: Practical Application

-Smart Buildings and Artificial Intelligence: Operational Practice
+Smart Buildings and Artificial Intelligence: Operation Practice

-• Enlighted — a network of intelligent sensors with machine learning technology that track people's movements and adapt lighting and temperature, saving up to 70% of energy on lighting
+• Enlighted — a network of intelligent sensors with machine learning technology that track people's movements and adapt lighting and temperature, saving up to 70% energy on lighting

 • SpaceIQ — a solution for algorithmic design and space usage analysis that helps optimize workspaces for changing business needs